Ayurveda

 It offers the knowledge to spontaneously live in harmony with nature, to create and maintain its balance and healthy living.

-Ayurveda describes the six stages of the development of an imbalance in disease:
+Ayurveda describes the six stages of the development of an imbalance :

 1. Local accumulation of doshas (imbalances): "Sanchaya"